 To ensure the reliability and safety of your WordPress website you have to maintain it.
-For some, website maintenance refers to updating content or search engine optimization, but this post is focused on maintenance that guarantees safety, security and reliability.
+For some, web maintenance refers to updating content or search engine optimization, but this post is focused on maintenance that guarantees safety, security and reliability.

 An outdated system is susceptible to being hacked or manipulated and could result in loss of function.
-Deferring maintenance may put sensitive data, like user account information at risk too.
+Deferring web maintenance may put sensitive data, like user account information at risk too.
 If you spend the money to build a great website, why wouldn’t you perform regular updates to guarantee longevity?
 A good maintenance plan should include backups of your site in case of emergency, but it it should also ensure all modules, integrations and plugins are working properly and securely.

 Hackers and robots constantly look for vulnerabilities in out of date websites in order to take advantage of their weaknesses.
 Once hacked, repairing the damage, including reputation (think Target) can be costly.
 Spending several thousands of dollars to work retroactively to locate the intrusion, clean up the issue, test and then deploy doesn’t make much sense.
 Then you have to focus on damage control, lawsuits and public relations to fend off the media or angry clients.
 Regularly scheduled maintenance acts as an insurance plan against unforeseen problems.
 Preventive maintenance can save you lots of money, so don’t wait for an accident to occur.